43 Foundry Avenue

 Currently, Jacobson is also leading a team in providing technical assistance to Rhode Island’s Supporting Kindergarten Teaching and Learning initiative.
 Funded by a Race to the Top-Early Learning Challenge grant, this work includes developing and piloting a system of supports to guide the implementation of the state’s KEA, including kindergarten coaching and transition planning.

-Jacobson is the author of numerous publications, including: Building P-3 State Systems: Learning from Leading States; “The Primary Years Agenda: Strategies to Guide District Action” and “Coherent Instructional Improvement and PLCs: Is It Possible to Do Both?”
-He developed and oversees the P-3 Learning Hub, a blog that analyzes P-3 developments around the country.
+Jacobson is the author of numerous publications, including A Purple Agenda for (Early) Education, Building P-3 State Systems: Learning from Leading States; “The Primary Years Agenda: Strategies to Guide District Action” and “Coherent Instructional Improvement and PLCs: Is It Possible to Do Both?”
+He presented Opportunities for Adverse Childhood Experiences Prevention in Early Learning and Care Partnerships at the National Academies of Sciences 2017 workshop on the Neurocognitive and Psychosocial Impacts of Vioence and Trauma.
+Additionally, Jacobson developed and oversees the P-3 Learning Hub, a blog that analyzes P-3 developments around the country.

 As a member of the Advisory Board for Boston College’s InterconnectED initiative, Jacobson is advancing efforts to develop a statewide infrastructure to integrate educational, social service, health, and mental health resources for children in Massachusetts.